 On September 5, 2017, the Company entered into option agreement with UEX Corporation ("UEX") to earn up to a 75% interest in the Black Lake Project.
 ALX has earned a 40% participating interest in the project by issuing 5,000,000 common shares valued at \$400,000, and incurring certain exploration expenditures.
-ALX's option to acquire up to 75% interest in the project has expired but will retain 40% interest in the project.
+ALX's option to acquire up to 75% interest in the project has expired, but the Company will retain a 40% interest in the project.